Best Drones For Kids Android Central 2020

-If you're buying a drone for a kid — or really anyone who has never owned or flown a drone before — there are a few considerations you want to keep in mind: cost, size, range, and durability.
-If you're buying for a young one, you'll definitely want to keep the first three down, but that will invariably also affect the drone's durability as well.
+If you're buying a drone for a kid — or really anyone who has never owned or flown a drone before — these are the best drones for kids when considering cost, size, range, and durability.
+If you're buying for a young one, you'll definitely want to keep the first three down, but that will invariably affect the drone's durability as well.
 Crashing is part of the learning process, so all of our options include built-in blade guards.
 These are what you'd consider toy drones, but they're super fun to fly.

 - Downright fun to fly: EACHINE E10 Mini Quadcopter